Challenges and opportunities for AI to help deliver fusion energy: Introduction

-This Perspective article is structured as follows: first, we introduce the background of the roundtable discussion, then we highlight trends in the use of AI methods in fusion research and recent developments in the field throughout 2025.
+This Perspective article is structured as follows: first, we introduce the context from which this article originates, then we highlight trends in the use of AI methods in fusion research and recent developments in the field throughout 2025.
 Next, the challenges and opportunities of using AI in fusion research are discussed.
 We look at industry-academia collaborations and, before concluding, dive into more detail with a case study on the role of AI in solving the materials challenge in fusion.